-We run nine weekly Ukestras (ukulele orchestras) for all ages in the Lower Hunter.
+We run eight weekly Ukestras (ukulele orchestras) and two choirs for all ages in the Lower Hunter.
 ‘We’ are Mark and Jane, and friends and co-workers – Danielle Scott, Susan Gleeson and others.
-Every month there is a beginners ukulele workshop, as well as numerous Ukulele Entrée (six week) courses which teach the basics of ukulele musicianship.
-If you feel like you still have trainer wheels – try your hand at the Newkestra on Saturday mornings.
-We also teach children in Jukestras (Junior Ukestras) – in schools and after school.
-We also have a community choir (Ukestral Voices).
+Every month there is a beginners ukulele workshop, with a Newkestra on Saturday mornings which teach the basics of ukulele musicianship.

-Every week of the year (except maybe Christmas) The Sum of The Parts (Music) helps between 160 and 200 adults, and 100 children to make music and to learn, together.
+Every week of the year (except maybe Christmas) The Sum of The Parts (Music) helps around 200 people (adults and kids) to make music and learn, together.
 Why do we do this?
 Because people need music in their lives, they need it to be fun, and people need to connect in healthy social situations and spaces.
 We help make this happen.